-Delta Dental of Michigan’s Brighter Futures initiative is designed to improve the oral and overall health and well-being of children and adults through advocacy, education and philanthropy.
+Delta Dental of Michigan’s Building Brighter Futures initiative is designed to improve the oral and overall health and well-being of children and adults through advocacy, education and philanthropy.
 At the core of this initiative are seven public policy priorities upon which much of our work is based.

-One major focus of Brighter Futures is improving children’s oral health and school success, and we have developed and continue to support a variety of programs and organizations that address these issues, including:
+One major focus of Building Brighter Futures is improving children’s oral health and school success, and we have developed and continue to support a variety of programs and organizations that address these issues, including:

 - The legislator tote bag program designed to engage state legislators in helping to spread the word about the importance of reading and good oral health through the distribution of children’s oral health books, classroom materials and teacher resources when they visit classrooms.